florianschanda/miss_hit/doc/style_checker.md

 * (autofix) Use of tab anywhere (adjust with `--tab-width`)

-* (autofix) Whitespace after the comment indicator % or #, and before the body of the comment
+* (autofix) Whitespace after the comment indicator % or #, and before the body of the comment.

+* (autofix) Whitespace before comments or continuations.

 * Ending a line with a comma

+* Line continuations should not start with an operator of any kind.

 ## Configuration files